Yuanbao2000/CS757_FinalProject/README.md

 - Implement scheduling policies (FIFO, priority-based, dependency-aware)
 - Add metrics:
   - For a single circuit task graph:
-    - `Avg Wait (ms)`：一个 task 从到达 ready queue 到真正开始执行之间等了多久
+    - `Avg Wait (ms)`: how long a task waits from arriving at the ready queue to actually starting execution
     - `Max Wait (ms)`
-    - `Avg Exec (ms)`：task 一旦开始在 GPU 上跑，到完成，平均花多久；batch service time attributed to each selected task. 不是每个 gate 自己真实执行了多久，而是这个 gate 所在 batch 的统一 kernel 时间
+    - `Avg Exec (ms)`: once a task starts running on the GPU, how long it takes on average until completion; batch service time attributed to each selected task.
+This is not the true execution time of each individual gate, but the unified kernel time of the batch that the gate belongs to
     - `Avg Turnaround (ms)` = wait + exec
-    - `Makespan (ms)`: 整个 circuit 的所有 task 全部完成所需的总时间
+    - `Makespan (ms)`: the total time required for all tasks in the circuit to complete
-    - `Throughput (tasks/s)`: 单位时间完成多少个 task = 总完成 task 数 / makespan
+    - `Throughput (tasks/s)`: how many tasks are completed per unit time = total number of completed tasks / makespan
-    - `GPU Util (%)`: GPU 真正在跑 kernel 的时间比例, i.e., 在总 makespan 里有多少时间/槽位在干活 = total batch kernel busy time / makespan
+    - `GPU Util (%)`: the fraction of time the GPU is actually running kernels, i.e., how much of the total makespan the GPU is busy = total batch kernel busy time / makespan
   - For a group of three circuit task graphs: including all above metrics
-    - Avg Slowdown = turnaround/ exec；
+    - Avg Slowdown = turnaround / exec
-      - 更标准的往往是 shared completion time / isolated completion time
+      - A more standard definition is often shared completion time / isolated completion time
     - Weighted slowdown
-    - Jain's fairness：基于 per-workload max completion time
+    - Jain's fairness: based on per-workload max completion time
 - Run experiments and analyze tradeoffs:
-  - 在 gate-level task execution 中，由于单个 gate 太小，每次 launch 的固定开销比 gate 计算本身还大，所以像 single-gate non-blocking 这种一个 gate 一次 launch 方式 让 Makespan 不降反升，throughput 降，
+  - In gate-level task execution, since a single gate is too small, the fixed overhead of each launch is larger than the gate computation itself, so a one-gate-per-launch approach like single-gate non-blocking can make Makespan increase instead of decrease, and throughput drops
-    - 对比：blocking batch 是 一批 gate 一次 launch
+    - By comparison: blocking batch launches one batch of gates at a time

 ### gate-level task execution
 #### blocking batch ✅
 - execution flow:
-  - benchmark 入口 (在 `src/main.cpp` 里) 有两条线:
+  - The benchmark entry (in `src/main.cpp`) has two paths:
-    - 先逐个跑单独的 circuit
+    - First, run each individual circuit one by one
-    - 再按原来的 GROUPS 跑 balanced_0/1 和 imbalanced_2/3/4/5。对于一个 workload group (仍然是三张图混在一起竞争，不是轮流单跑)
+    - Then, run the original GROUPS for balanced_0/1 and imbalanced_2/3/4/5.
+For one workload group (the three graphs still compete together, not run separately in turns)
-      - 3 个 circuit 都会先 `parse_ckt(...)`
+      - All 3 circuits are first passed through `parse_ckt(...)`
-      - 每个 circuit 都会被转成 gate-level tasks
+      - Each circuit is converted into gate-level tasks
-      - 所有 task 会按 `id_offset` 平铺到同一个 tasks 数组里
+      - All tasks are flattened into the same tasks array according to `id_offset`
-      - 同时会用 `merge_circuits(...)` 把 3 张图合成一张大的 merged circuit，给统一 batch kernel 的执行器使用
+      - At the same time, `merge_circuits(...)` is used to combine the 3 graphs into one large merged circuit for the unified batch-kernel executor
-  - 每次跑某个 scheduler 前，
+  - Before each scheduler is run,
-    - 先重置 task 状态 (在 `run_scheduler(...)` 里): `arrival_time_ms = 0`, `wait_time_ms = 0`, `exec_time_ms = 0`, `finish_time_ms = 0`, `dep_remaining = dependencies.size()`
+    - First reset task state (in `run_scheduler(...)`): `arrival_time_ms = 0`, `wait_time_ms = 0`, `exec_time_ms = 0`, `finish_time_ms = 0`, `dep_remaining = dependencies.size()`
-    - 把所有当前没有未完成前驱 (i.e., `dep_remaining == 0`) 的 task 放进 ready queue
+    - Put all tasks that currently have no unfinished predecessors (i.e., `dep_remaining == 0`) into the ready queue
-      - 这一步在初始时通常就是 PI 或无前驱节点。
+      - At the beginning, these are usually PI nodes or nodes with no predecessors.
-  - scheduler 从 ready queue 里选 task. 每一轮一直 `next()`. 直到 ready queue 空，或者取满 `batch_size` (= 32, 128 or 512)
+  - The scheduler selects tasks from the ready queue.
+In each round, it keeps calling `next()` until the ready queue is empty, or until `batch_size` is reached (= 32, 128 or 512)
-    - 如果 ready queue 里还有更多 ready task (i.e., `batch_size` 小雨当前 ready queue 里 ready task 的数量)，不会这轮全发完，还是要等当前 batch 完成、更新依赖后，再进入下一轮。
+    - If there are still more ready tasks in the ready queue (i.e., `batch_size` is smaller than the current number of ready tasks in the ready queue), they will not all be launched in this round.
+The next round only begins after the current batch finishes and dependencies are updated.
-    - 当前四种 scheduler 的选法：
+    - The current four scheduler policies select tasks as follows:
-      - FIFO: 谁先 submit，谁先出队
+      - FIFO: whoever is submitted first is dequeued first
-      - SJF: `param_N = 256 * max(1, fan_in)` 小的先出队, 本质上还是 fan_in 小的 gate 先跑
+      - SJF: smaller `param_N = 256 * max(1, fan_in)` is dequeued first; in essence, gates with smaller fan-in run first
-      - fanin_priority: priority = fan_in, fan_in 大的 gate 先跑
+      - fanin_priority: priority = fan_in, and gates with larger fan-in run first
-      - DependencyAware: 先 `precompute_downstream(...)`, 选直接 downstream dependent 数量最多的 ready task, 更准确地说是 high immediate fan-out first
+      - DependencyAware: first call `precompute_downstream(...)`, then choose the ready task with the largest number of direct downstream dependents; more accurately, this is high immediate fan-out first
-  - 把这一批选出来的 task 一起 launch, 现在不是每个 gate 单独发不同 kernel, 当前逻辑 (`include/gate_batch_executor.h`, `src/gate_batch_executor.cu`)是：
+  - Launch the selected tasks in this batch together.
+It is no longer the case that each gate launches a different kernel.
+The current logic (`include/gate_batch_executor.h`, `src/gate_batch_executor.cu`) is:
-    - `launch_gate_batch(...)` 把这批 gate 的 id 拷到 device
+    - `launch_gate_batch(...)` copies the ids of this batch of gates to the device
-    - launch 一次统一的 gate-batch kernel
+    - launch one unified gate-batch kernel
-    - kernel 里很多 threads, 每个 thread 用 `tb_idx` 找到自己负责的一个 gate
+    - inside the kernel there are many threads, and each thread uses `tb_idx` to find the gate it is responsible for
-    - 再根据 `gate_type` 做对应逻辑计算
+    - then performs the corresponding logic computation according to `gate_type`
-  - 等待完成的方式：
+  - How completion is handled:
-    - 当前每轮 batch 只围绕这个统一 kernel 记一对 event：`batch_start_event`, `batch_end_event`;
+    - Each batch records one pair of events around this unified kernel: `batch_start_event`, `batch_end_event`;
-    - 然后 `cudaEventSynchronize(batch_end_event)`
+    - Then `cudaEventSynchronize(batch_end_event)`
-  - 标记 batch 完成并记录时间
+  - Mark the batch as completed and record timing
-    - 整个 batch 只测一次 batch_exec_ms; batch 里的每个 task 都被赋同一个 exec_time_ms = batch_exec_ms
+    - The entire batch measures `batch_exec_ms` only once; each task in the batch is assigned the same `exec_time_ms = batch_exec_ms`
-    - finish_time_ms = batch_start + batch_exec_ms
+    - `finish_time_ms = batch_start + batch_exec_ms`
-  - 对 batch 中每个完成的 task：找依赖了它的后继, `dep_remaining--`;
+  - For each completed task in the batch: find the successors that depend on it and do `dep_remaining--`
-    - 某个后继如果 `dep_remaining == 0`, 立刻把它的 arrival_time_ms 设成当前 `clock_ms`, 再 submit 给 scheduler
+    - If a successor has `dep_remaining == 0`, immediately set its `arrival_time_ms` to the current `clock_ms`, then submit it to the scheduler
-  - 重复直到 scheduler 为空, i.e., 没有 ready task 了
+  - Repeat until the scheduler is empty, i.e., there are no more ready tasks
 - execution flow in simplified words
-  - 找出所有 ready task
+  - Find all ready tasks
-  - scheduler 从 ready queue 里取最多 batch_size 个
+  - The scheduler takes at most `batch_size` tasks from the ready queue
-  - 把这批 task 一起 launch
+  - Launch this batch of tasks together
-  - 等这整批全部完成
+  - Wait until the whole batch finishes
-  - 更新 dependents
+  - Update dependents
-  - 新 ready 的 task 再进入下一轮
+  - Newly ready tasks enter the next round
 - features: barriered batch execution
-  - 调度单位：gate-level task
+  - Scheduling unit: gate-level task
-  - 执行单位：一批 gate
+  - Execution unit: a batch of gates
-  - 发射策略：每轮最多发 batch_size
+  - Launch policy: at most `batch_size` per round
-  - 同步方式：整批一起等
+  - Synchronization mode: wait for the whole batch together
-  - DAG 推进：按批次推进
+  - DAG progression: advances batch by batch

 #### single-gate non-blocking ✅
 - execution flow in simplified words:
-  - ready task 进入 ready queue
+  - A ready task enters the ready queue
-  - 只要有空闲 stream，就从 scheduler 里拿一个 task launch
+  - As long as there is an idle stream, one task is taken from the scheduler and launched
-  - launch 之后这个 task 就变成 in-flight
+  - After launch, this task becomes in-flight
-  - GPU 在跑这些 in-flight task 时，CPU 不傻等整批, CPU 不断检查：
+  - While the GPU is running these in-flight tasks, the CPU does not simply wait for the whole batch; instead, it keeps checking:
-    - 有没有某个 in-flight task 已经完成, 哪个 task 先完成，就先更新它的后继,
+    - whether any in-flight task has already completed, and whichever task completes first updates its successors first
-    - 某个后继一旦变 ready，就立刻可以再被 scheduler 选中发出去
+    - once a successor becomes ready, it can immediately be selected again by the scheduler and launched
-  - 重复，直到没有 ready task 且没有 in-flight task
+  - Repeat until there are no ready tasks and no in-flight tasks
 - features: event-driven stream execution
-  - 调度单位：还是 gate-level task
+  - Scheduling unit: still gate-level task
-  - 执行单位：一个 gate 一个 launch
+  - Execution unit: one gate per launch
-  - 发射策略：只要有空 stream 就继续发
+  - Launch policy: keep launching as long as there is a free stream
-  - 同步方式：按单个 task 完成来处理
+  - Synchronization mode: handled per individual task completion
-  - DAG 推进：按事件驱动推进
+  - DAG progression: event-driven

 #### small-chunk non-blocking
 - execution flow in simplified words:
-  - 先对 circuit 做 levelization
+  - First perform levelization on the circuit
-  - 所有没有前驱依赖的 level task 进入 ready 队列，通常就是 level 0。
+  - All level tasks with no predecessor dependencies enter the ready queue, usually level 0.
-  - 每一层 = 一个 CUDA task
+  - Each level = one CUDA task
 - features:
-  - 优点：kernel 更粗，GPU utilization 更好。
+  - Advantage: coarser kernels and better GPU utilization.
-  - 缺点：scheduling 空间变少，因为层和层之间基本串行。
+  - Disadvantage: less scheduling flexibility, because levels are basically serialized with respect to each other.

 ### level-level task execution
 - execution flow in simplified words:
-  - 先对 circuit 做 levelization
+  - First perform levelization on the circuit
-  - 同一个 level 的 gates 按 chunk size 分组，构建 task dependency graph
+  - Group gates in the same level by chunk size and build the task dependency graph
 - features:
-  - 优点: 同层天然可并行; 任务数大幅减少; 更接近 GPU 批处理
+  - Advantages: gates in the same level are naturally parallel; the number of tasks is greatly reduced; closer to GPU batch processing
-  - 缺点: 窄层会导致 GPU 吃不满; 深电路会变成很多小层串行
+  - Disadvantages: narrow levels may underutilize the GPU; deep circuits may become many small serialized levels

 #### small-chunk after levelization

 ### partition-level task execution
 - execution flow in simplified words:
-  - 先对 circuit 做partition
+  - First partition the circuit
 - features:
-  - 优点：更灵活,可以平衡 task size
+  - Advantage: more flexible and can better balance task size
-  - 缺点：分块策略本身就是一个研究问题
+  - Disadvantage: the partitioning strategy itself is a research problem